sakoht/data-provenance/README.md

 #### Upping the Version for Intentional Changes

-If the new result in the above example were NOT an error, you would up the currentVersion, say to `Version("0.2")`.
+If the new result in the above example were NOT an error, you would increment the currentVersion, say to `Version("0.2")`.

 The next test run would not fail to resolve, since the new version keeps the results from conflicting with the old.